-- In the morning check the spot; an angry red reaction means to avoid that food for a few weeks; then try it again.
-If there is no reaction, then go ahead and eat a small amount.
+- In the morning check the spot.
+An angry, red reaction means it’s best to avoid that food for a few weeks, then try again.
+If there is no reaction, then it’s fine to eat.

-This simple (and free) test works surprisingly well to determine what foods are causing allergic reactions.
-You can do it as often as you like and you don’t have to pay for expensive, time-consuming allergy testings in a hospital.
+This simple (and free) test works surprisingly well to determine what foods are causing reactions.
+It can be done as often as needed.

 Probiotics for food allergies

-When my wife developed food allergy years ago, it was very difficult to determine what specific foods caused the allergic reaction.
-And even when we did discover a few specific foods, we could never be completely sure it that those were all that triggered an allergic reaction; there might be other foods that could trigger a reaction but it was no way to know for sure.
-We realized that we needed to attend to the root cause of food allergies, not only the symptoms.
-If you could do this also, then you would treat the origin of your problems without worrying too much about what specific foods trigger an allergic reaction.
+When my wife developed food allergy years ago, it was very difficult to determine the specific foods causing the reaction.
+And even when we did discover a few, it was hard to be sure if those were all, or if there were more.
+We realized we needed to attend to the root cause not only the symptoms.

 Please repeat, what exactly is the root cause of allergy?

-Happily, using probiotics for food allergies and to repair the gut lining turns out to be a fairly simple.
-In comparison, conventional allergy testing and medication can be very time-consuming and expensive.
+Probiotics for food allergies is simple but works well to repair the gut lining.
+In comparison, conventional allergy testing and medication can be time-consuming and expensive.

-Healing mean the ability to consume foods that earlier caused an allergic reaction.
-Probiotics are anti-allergenic and essential for optimal digestion of food and absorption of nutrients.
-Friendly bacteria also help the body produce vitamins, absorb minerals and aid in the elimination of toxins.
+Healing the gut means that foods that earlier caused an allergic reaction can now be freely consumed.
+Probiotics are essential for optimal digestion of food and absorption of nutrients.
+They also help the body produce vitamins, absorb minerals and aid in the elimination of toxins.
 Many studies on probiotics confirm its efficiency in treating food allergies.

 The gut-friendly diet

-My wife and I were thoroughly impressed by the effectiveness of this very simple approach.
-Stocks are great for quickly healing the digestive tract.
-The first goal is to remove constipation, bloating, diarrhea and gut pain.
-This is done by consuming meat stock until other foods are slowly reintroduced.
+The approach is simple.
+Meat stocks are great for healing the digestive tract.
+The goal is to remove constipation, bloating, diarrhea and gut pain.
+This is doen by consuming meat stock until other foods cam be reintroduced.

-- Start the day with a cup of still mineral or filtered water (warm or room temperature, not cold)
+- Begin the day with a cup of still mineral or filtered water (warm or room temperature, not cold)

 - Consume a small amount of meat stock.

-- Take a probiotics supplement; if you’re sensitive, you might need to empty a capsule into a glass or water and slowly drink this during the day
+- Take a probiotics supplement.
+In case of a sensitive gut, empty a capsule into a glass or water and slowly drink it during the day

 - During the day, eat only fish & meat stock and vegetable soups.

-My stomach just loves meat and chicken stock; it’s like gut-balm.
-However, my wife cannot eat the heavy meat stocks because of all the fat.
-She feels much better when consuming the lighter chicken broths.
+Some people love meat and chicken stock; it’s like gut-balm.
+However, other finds it to heavy because of all the fat.
+In such case, consuming the lighter chicken broths is recommended.

-Meat and fish stocks provide building blocks for the rapidly growing cells of the gut lining and they have a soothing effect on areas of inflammation in the gut.
-That is why they aid digestion and have been known for centuries as a healing remedies for the digestive tract.
+Meat and fish stocks provide building blocks for the rapidly growing cells of the gut lining and have a soothing effect on gut inflammations.
+Stocks aid digestion and are known for centuries as a healing remedy for an upset stomach.

-Chicken stock is particularly gentle on the stomach and is very good to start with if you have serious food allergies.
+Chicken stock is very gentle on the stomach and is good to start with .

 - a piece of meat on the bone